netdata/netdata-ui/src/components/table/README.md

 - `rendererHash` - hash used as dependency for memoizing virtualized row renderer callback function.
   Could be used to determine, if the function should be re-created to render a changed data, but without direct connection to the data object on instance level

+- `onItemsRendered` - we add the flattened `orderedRows` to callback args, so the app-level component is able to interact with them.

 **Note on tradeoffs and usage**